6 best tips to protect your cryptocurrencies

 How you can protect yourself against crypto hack and more

-- A hardware wallet is the way to to go, find a good wallet for you in our wallet comparisons – helping you stay safe with crypto
+- A hardware wallet is a way to to go, find a good wallet for you in our wallet comparisons – helping you stay safe with crypto

 2) Keep your passphrase / keys somewhere safe